-- (d) a legal officer who has not less than 10 years' experience, to inquire into the complaint or information. - (7) An Inquiry Committee may meet for the purposes of its inquiry, adjourn and otherwise regulate the conduct of its inquiry as the members may think fit. - (8) The chairman of an Inquiry Committee may at any time summon a meeting of the Inquiry Committee. - (9) Any questions arising at a meeting of an Inquiry Committee shall be determined by a majority of votes of the members of the Committee, and in the case of an equality of votes, the chairman of the Inquiry Committee shall have a second or casting vote. - (10) All the members of an Inquiry Committee shall be present to constitute a quorum for a meeting of the Inquiry Committee. - (11) Any resolution or decision in writing signed by all the members of an Inquiry Committee shall be as valid as if it had been made or reached at a meeting of the Inquiry Committee where all its members were present. - (12) Every complaint received by the Society shall be supported by such statutory declarations or affidavits as the chairman of the Inquiry Panel or of any Inquiry Committee may require. - (13) An Inquiry Committee may require any person making a complaint to the Society under this Part to deposit with the Society a reasonable sum not exceeding \$500 to cover necessary costs and expenses. - (14) Where the complaint is found to be frivolous or vexatious, the sum so deposited or such part thereof as the Inquiry Committee may determine shall be applied for the payment of those costs and expenses; otherwise it shall be returned to the person making the deposit. - (15) A member of an Inquiry Committee shall, notwithstanding that he has ceased to be a member of the Inquiry Panel on the expiry of his term of office, be deemed to be a member of the Inquiry Panel until such time as the Council has decided that the Inquiry Committee of which he is a member has completed its work. - (16) Any person who makes a complaint to the Society under this Part which he knows to be false in any material particular is guilty of an offence and liable on conviction to a fine not exceeding \$5,000.
+- (7) An Inquiry Committee may meet for the purposes of its inquiry, adjourn and otherwise regulate the conduct of its inquiry as the members may think fit. - (8) The chairman of an Inquiry Committee may at any time summon a meeting of the Inquiry Committee. - (9) Any questions arising at a meeting of an Inquiry Committee shall be determined by a majority of votes of the members of the Committee, and in the case of an equality of votes, the chairman of the Inquiry Committee shall have a second or casting vote. - (10) All the members of an Inquiry Committee shall be present to constitute a quorum for a meeting of the Inquiry Committee. - (11) Any resolution or decision in writing signed by all the members of an Inquiry Committee shall be as valid as if it had been made or reached at a meeting of the Inquiry Committee where all its members were present. - (12) Every complaint received by the Society shall be supported by such statutory declarations or affidavits as the chairman of the Inquiry Panel or of any Inquiry Committee may require. - (13) An Inquiry Committee may require any person making a complaint to the Society under this Part to deposit with the Society a reasonable sum not exceeding \$500 to cover necessary costs and expenses. - (14) Where the complaint is found to be frivolous or vexatious, the sum so deposited or such part thereof as the Inquiry Committee may determine shall be applied for the payment of those costs and expenses; otherwise it shall be returned to the person making the deposit.

-Inquiry.
+- (15) A member of an Inquiry Committee shall, notwithstanding that he has ceased to be a member of the Inquiry Panel on the expiry of his term of office, is deemed to be a member of the Inquiry Panel until such time as the Council has decided that the Inquiry Committee of which he is a member has completed its work. - (16) Any person who makes a complaint to the Society under this Part which he knows to be false in any material particular is guilty of an offence and liable on conviction to a fine not exceeding \$5,000.

+Inquiry